Juxtaposition of Spin Freezing and Long Range Order in a Series of Geometrically Frustrated Antiferromagnetic Gadolinium Garnets: Introduction

 Magnetic systems of spins residing on the sites of a lattice of corner-sharing simplexes, such as triangles or tetrahedra, coupled via a nearest-neighbor (n.n.) antiferromagnetic Heisenberg exchange Hamiltonian, $\mathcal{H}_0$, are highly frustrated.
-The spins are unable to minimize their energy pair by pair and, at the classical level, such a model results in a sort of ``spin liquid'' state without long range order (LRO) and with zero net magnetic moment, ${\bf M}_s$, on each simplex~\cite{Moessner2001}.
-Perturbations to $\mathcal{H}_0$, $\mathcal{H}'$, such as exchange beyond n.n. and dipolar interactions, perhaps assisted by thermal and/or quantum fluctuations, are expected to lift the classical ground state degeneracy and drive the system into a state of LRO.
-However, the ground state remains extremely fragile against quenched disorder and as a result, rather than developing LRO, the combination of high frustration and weak random disorder can in principle~\cite{Villain1979,Andreanov2010} and in practice, for example in the pyrochlore Y$_2$Mo$_2$O$_7$ (YMO)~\cite{Gingras1997,Keren2001}, cause a system to exhibit a spin glass transition.
-One might quickly conclude that the glassy physics of the highly frustrated magnet (HFM) Gd$_3$Ga$_5$O$_{12}$ (GGG), a hyperkagom\'{e} network of corner-sharing triangles, is the result of a similar situation.
-However, the glassy behavior of YMO seems largely conventional~\cite{Gingras1997} whereas GGG is known to display highly exotic properties that incorporate unconventional spin glass behavior~\cite{Schiffer1995} coexisting with extended short range order~\cite{Petrenko1998} and low temperature spin fluctuations~\cite{Dunsiger2000GGG}.
+The spins are unable to minimize their energy pair by pair and, at the classical level, such a model tends to result in a sort of ``spin liquid'' state without long range order (LRO) and with zero net magnetic moment, ${\bf M}_s$, on each simplex.~\cite{Moessner2001} Perturbations to $\mathcal{H}_0$, $\mathcal{H}'$, such as exchange beyond n.n. and dipolar interactions, perhaps assisted by thermal and/or quantum fluctuations, are typically expected to lift the classical ground state degeneracy and drive the system into a state of LRO.
+However, the ground state remains extremely fragile against quenched random disorder and as a result, rather than developing LRO, the combination of high frustration and weak random disorder can in principle~\cite{Villain1979,Andreanov2010,BellierCastella2001} cause a system to exhibit a spin glass transition.
+Such process seems to be occurring in the pyrochlore system Y$_2$Mo$_2$O$_7$ (YMO),~\cite{Gingras1997,Keren2001} for example.